Want to share what you like about MassLegalHelp with us?

 How much sick time can I use?

 Your employer must give you at least 1 hour of sick time for every 30 hours you work, up to 40 hours of sick time each year.
-You can take all the sick time your employer gives you.
+Once you’ve been working there for 90 days, you can take all the sick time your employer gives you.
 Your employer can choose to give you more sick time.

 Is it paid sick time?